amagimedia/parallel-tests-report/README.md

 atestcase has exceeded the configured time limit

-# How it works
+## How it works
-- This gem uses a custom json formatter, parallel_tests gem should be configured to use this formatter using `--format` and `--out` options.
+- parallel_tests gem is configured to use a custom formatter provided by this gem using `--format` and `--out` options.
-- Once tests are executed a rake task is executed to parse the json and generate the report.
+- Once tests are executed a rake task provided by this gem can be executed to parse the json and generate the report.

-# Installation
+## Installation
-Include the gem in your Gemfile and bundle install:
+Include the gem in your Gemfile

- - `gem 'parallel_tests_report'
+`gem 'parallel_tests_report'`

+`$ bundle install`

 Add the following to the Rakefile before load_task(In Rails application):

- - `require 'parallel_tests_report'`
+`require 'parallel_tests_report'`

-# Usage
+## Usage
 - add `--format` and `--out` option to `.rspec` or `.rspec_parallel`
   - `--format ParallelTestsReport::JsonFormatter --out tmp/test-results/rspec.json`
 - execute the rake task after specs are executed